 Battery is the harmful or offensive and intentional harm of another person without consent.
 If a person was physically or mentally harmed during a challenge, they may hold you liable for property damage, medical expenses and more.

 Other viral videos have prompted teens to try smoking alcohol, which is the inhalation of alcohol vapors or to use an accelerant to light their hand or arm on fire.
 Some viral challenges even involve slapping a stranger or touching them in an inappropriate way.

 What originally started as a charitable phenomenon has progressed into dangerous territory.
 If you or someone you love has been injured as a result of a viral video challenge, the victim may be entitled to file a personal injury claim.
-At Gordon & Doner, we dedicated to helping you fight for your rights.
+At Gordon & Partners, our injury lawyers are dedicated to helping you fight for your rights.